-As of 2010, investors of all income levels can now convert their traditional IRA assets to Roth IRAs.
+Investors of all income levels are now able to convert their traditional IRA assets to Roth IRAs as of the beginning of this year.
 The opportunity to take tax-free withdrawals on IRA investments certainly holds appeal, but a conversion isn't for everyone.
 Investors should check with a tax specialist to ensure that they've considered the ramifications--including the potential tax liability--before converting.

 Here are some common questions related to IRA conversions, along with the answers.